gsamokovarov/hadoop-20/README.txt

 This code is based on Apache Hadoop 0.20/Apache Hadoop 0.20-append.

-FB-CHANGES.txt contains the additional pathches that have been committed to the original code base.
+FB-CHANGES.txt contains the additional patches that have been committed to the original code base.

 For instructions on starting a Corona cluster, see